 Carolina’s originated the historical role of Seen By Her Nation in post punk western musical “Sitting Bull’s Last Waltz”, a benefit for Standing Rock with musical direction by Gregg Foreman of Cat Power.
 Previous work includes lead roles in the premiere of Jimi Hendrix play “Jimi’sthesia”, award winning play “Reeling” by Frank Henry Kaash Katasse and Pulitzer Prize winner Nilo Cruz play “Hortensia & the Museum of Dreams”.
 Carolina also played Justin Timberlake in “Jimmy and Justin Play” and made cameos in the reality series “Gene Simmons: Family Jewels” and Pharrell Williams’s music video for Oscar-Nominated song “Happy” from “Despicable Me 2”.
 She is a current member of Artist Ensemble Native Voices and sketch troupes Nightpantz and The Mayflower Welcoming Committee.
 Carolina and Nightpantz are regularly featured on Upworthy, BuzzFeed, Huffington Post, Comedy Cake and Funny or Die.
 They were responsible for three of five nominated sketches in The WhoHaHa Comedy Awards, taking home the top prize for Best Original Sketch.

 Carolina is also a singer-songwriter and multi-instrumentalist.
-As an actor, Carolina is often typecast as the musician and/or homeless streetwise girl, often featuring her own music and weathered clothing from her life on the road.
+As an actor, Carolina is often typecast as the musician and/or homeless streetwise girl, often featuring her own music and weathered clothing from her life on the road, but she actually like to dress good, she always purchase great pieces of clothing and accessories from the The Fifth Collection store online .
 Carolina’s former band, Morgan Ave, appeared in the films “13 Going on 30″ with Jennifer Garner and “Shooting Livien” with Dominic Monaghan.
 Another former band, Two Birds, was scouted at their 1st show to appear in a Motorola Rokr ad campaign.

 Carolina has shared the stage with Eddie Van Halen, Ryan Adams, and members of Guns N’ Roses.
 “I’ll Find the Time”, a song from her current project, A Girl I Know, is featured in the film “Bruising For Besos” and hip-hop collaboration “The Difference” with Mr Ra and DJ Caspr is featured alongside Justin Timberlake and 50 Cent on the Zoo York E.S.T.
 4.0 skate video soundtrack.
 Another single, “Bang Bang Bang”, features Jeremiah Bitsui who played Victor in the groundbreaking series “Breaking Bad”.
 Carolina directed the video for “Bang Bang Bang” and a remix of the song has spawned 50 fan video game edits on YouTube totaling 400K+ views, since people love this kind of video game related videos and play video games using different hardware they find online, like a monitor you can find at this asus ve278 review and many others.